Test Code LABSLYME Lyme Antibody Modified 2-Tier with Reflex, Serum

 Method Description

-The first-tier Lyme disease screening enzyme-linked immunosorbent assay (ELISA) used is the Zeus ELISA Borrelia VlsE1/pepC10 IgG/IgM test system.
-The Zeus ELISA Borrelia VlsE1/pepC10 IgG/IgM test system is designed to detect IgG- and IgM-class antibodies (not differentiated by the assay in the final result) in human sera to VlsE1 and pepC10 antigens.
-Diluted test sera are incubated in antigen coated microwells.
+The first tier Lyme disease screening enzyme-linked immunosorbent assay (ELISA) is the Zeus Anti-Borrelia VlsE1/pepC10 IgG/IgM.
+The Anti-Borrelia VlsE1/pepC10 IgG/IgM is designed to detect IgG and IgM class antibodies in human sera to VlsE1 and pepC10 antigens.
+Properly diluted test sera are incubated in antigen-coated microwells.
 Any antigen-specific antibody in the sample will bind to the immobilized antigen.
 The plate is washed to remove unbound antibody and other serum components.
-Peroxidase conjugated goat antihuman IgG and IgM are added to the wells and the plate is incubated.
-The conjugate will react with IgG and IgM antibodies immobilized on the plate.
+Peroxidase conjugated goat anti-human IgG and IgM are added to the wells and the plate is incubated.
+The conjugate will react with IgG and/or IgM antibodies immobilized on the solid phase.
 The wells are washed to remove unreacted conjugate.
 The microwells containing immobilized peroxidase conjugate are incubated with peroxidase substrate solution.
 Hydrolysis of the substrate by peroxidase produces a color change.
 After a period of time the reaction is stopped, and the color intensity of the solution is measured photometrically.
-The color intensity of the solution depends upon the antibody concentration in the original test sample.(Package insert: Borrelia VlsE1/pepC10 IgG/IgM Test System.
-Zeus Scientific, Inc; Rev 05/21/2021)
+The color intensity of the solution depends upon the antibody concentration in the original test sample.(Package insert: Anti-Borrelia VlsE1/pepC10 IgG/IgM.
+Zeus Scientific; Rev 02/18/2026)

 Day(s) Performed